 In this travel-blog, I am going to show you my most favourite waterfalls in all parts of Iceland.
 It is very difficult to choose between all the beautiful waterfalls I have visited, but the following is the list I have put together.
 I will begin with my number 1 favourite waterfall as that waterfall made me the waterfall enthusiast I am today :)

 I think that my all-time favourite waterfall must be Skógafoss waterfall.
 I have loved it ever since I first visited it with my parents as a little girl.
 It is so majestic that it took my breath away and I got mesmerised standing in front of it.

 Skógafoss has a drop of some 62 metres and a width of 25 metres.
 It is located by the ring-road in South-Iceland, so it is easily accessible.
 Often you can see a double rainbow by Skógafoss and once I got encircled by a rainbow there; I actually stood inside a rainbow!
-Skógafoss can be visited on the south coast tours.

-I am so smitten by this beautiful waterfall that I have written 4 travel-blogs on Skógafoss and the surrounding area.
+I am so smitten by this beautiful waterfall that I have written 4 travel-blogs about Skógafoss and the surrounding area.
 One of the travel-blogs is on the folklore of the treasure chest behind Skógafoss, which apparently the Viking settler of this area left behind.